alexvollmer/archive.alexvollmer.com/content/posts/book-review-about-face-3.md

 You may have noticed that the post-its don't really kick in until about 2/5 of the way through the book (Chapter 10 to be specific).
 I'll be honest and admit that the first nine chapters felt like a rehash to me.
 That's not to say they are without value, but they are a bit long-winded and, at times, excruciating in detail.

 So let me go ahead and get my beefs with the book out of the way.
 If you guessed that a book on its third edition that is nearly three inches thick would have some opinions you would be right.
-I don't have a problem with opinions—that's why I bought the book.
+I don't have a problem with opinions&mdash;that's why I bought the book.
 But I did find the tone a bit much.
 Haughty, imperious, self-righteous and overbearing might be good descriptions too.
 There is a definite Moses-coming-down-from-the-mountain-with-fresh-tablets feel to this book.
 Mr. Cooper and his cohorts are here to set you straight.
 Don't let it turn you off.
 Think of these guys as that cranky-but-humorous guy you work with.
 He's a riot as long as you don't take what he says _too_ seriously.

 Secondly this is a _long_ book.
 I'm not convinced it really needed to be this long.
 There's an awful lot of repetition spread throughout the chapters.
 All of that is nit-picking really.
 This was an incredibly informative book.
 Again, the number of stickies you see should give you some idea of the value that I got from it.
 There is a _lot_ a person can learn here.